AFFF Lawyers Review Firefighting Foam Cases Nationwide

 - Knowingly and recklessly failed to conduct comprehensive studies on the side effects of AFFF and cancer among individuals exposed to the firefighting foam;

 - Knew or should have known that sale of AFFF containing PFAS would cause contamination of the blood, and bioaccumulation of the cancer-causing chemicals in the body;

 - Failed to warn fire trainees, military or civilian firefighters, who they knew would foreseeably come into contact with AFFF;

 - Failed to design firefighting foam to avoid unreasonable risk of harm to firefighters, military servicemembers, airport personnel and others exposed to the chemicals;

 - Withheld information from firefighters about the importance of protective gear to guard against the known AFFF foam risks;

 - Failed to issue firefighting foam recalls or safety warnings that would have avoided a cancer from AFFF;

-No Fees or Expenses Unless You Receive a Firefighting Foam Settlement
+No Fees or Expenses Unless You Receive an AFFF Lawsuit Settlement